tsnellgrove/dark_castle3/doc/to_do.md

 		- could also run a pre-start check on container & creature to throw errors on illegal contents
 		- need to document (to self!) consistent approach to what is visible when Burt looks, examines, or inventories
 	- IDEA: vis_element_lst == list of visible elements == room.floor_lst + room.feature_lst
+- TBD: refactor Food
+- TBD: refactor Clothes => Garments
+	- TBD: sort out error when already wearing crown... ideally should be "You're already wearing"... not "not in your hand"
+	- CANCEL: create Garment class-specific remove() method that calls take() ??
+	- TBD: auto-gen keys
+		- TBD: implement try for auto-gen key on both append and remove methods
+		- TBD: consider auto-gen keys for all verb methods (probably not)
+		- TBD: Organize auto-gen keys together
+		- TBD: consider creating a separate dict for autogen keys
+- TBD: refactor Weapon
+- TBD: refactor Switch
 - TBD: create Surface class!! (was 'Shelf')
 	- similar to container but prep is 'on'; no open() or lock() ; has max_obj attribute
 	- put initial shelf in Main Hall